Almost local metrics on shape space of hypersurfaces in n-space: Geodesic distance on

-The last integral converges for all of the above assumptions.
-Scaling down to $r_0>0$ needs even less effort.
-So we see that the length of the shrinking and growing part of the path is bounded by $2L$.
+The last integral converges for $r_0 \to 0$ under any of the above assumptions.
+So we see that the length of the shrinking part is bounded by a constant that does not depend on $\ell$.